DrYenyen/PPPwn-Tinker-GUI/README.md

 [*] Waiting for IPCP configure ACK...
 [*] Waiting for interface to be ready...
  Restart the exploit process
+ 6. If you are on a newly set-up machine you may need to install the latest .Net framework

 # Credits
 [TheOfficialFloW for PPPwn](https://github.com/TheOfficialFloW/PPPwn)